 - Alpha is an opportunity to explore life and the Christian faith, in a friendly, open and informal environment.

 - Alpha is not so much a course, but an experience!

-- Gathering once a week over a nine or ten week period, each Alpha experience brings together people from every walk of life.
+- Gathering once a week over a eight or nine week period, each Alpha experience brings together people from every walk of life.

 - We begin each Alpha gathering by sharing a meal.
 We will meet in the Parish Meeting Room or St Paul’s Hall.
 In future we will also have the gatherings in homes or at a club / pub / restaurant…

 - No matter where Alpha takes place, the format is the same.
-We eat together, we listen to a talk and then we gather together in small groups for discussion.
+We eat together, we watch a short film and then we gather together in small groups for discussion.

 Who is Alpha for?

 - The beauty of Alpha is that there are no questions that are too hostile, too silly or too simple.